dnelyk/qb-bankrobbery-target/README.md

 # Install Guide

 1. Download this resource, and remove -main from the end.
-It should now just be qb-bankrobbery-target.
+It should now just be qb-bankrobbery-target, this is crucial.
 2. Download the dependencies, **[hacking](https://github.com/Jesper-Hustad/NoPixel-minigame/tree/main/fivem-script)** [click this to download hacking](https://minhaskamal.github.io/DownGit/#/home?url=https:%2F%2Fgithub.com%2FJesper-Hustad%2FNoPixel-minigame%2Ftree%2Fmain%2Ffivem-script%2Fhacking), if using Config.TwoHack, also download
 **[mhacking](https://downgit.github.io/#/home?url=https://github.com/justgreatgaming/FiveM-Scripts-2/tree/master/mhacking)** which should be included with QB Framework and make sure you have [qb-target](https://github.com/qbcore-framework/qb-target) in your server resources.
 This is included with the QB Framework.
 3. Drag and Drop **qb-bankrobbery-target**, **hacking**, and **mhacking**, if you are using it, into your resources folder in your server.